Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Quantum phases and local unitary transformations

-Secondly, if $H$ has a finite energy gap, then it is easy to see that $H(s)$ also have a finite energy gap for any $s$ because $H(s)$ is obtained from $H$ by a unitary transformation.
 Therefore, $H(0)$ and $H(1)$ are connected by a smooth local gapped path $H(s)$.
 As $s$ goes for $0$ to $1$, the ground state of the local Hamiltonians, $H(s)$, goes from $|\Phi(0)\>$ to $|\Phi(1)\>$.
 Thus the two states $|\Phi(0)\>$ and $|\Phi(1)\>$ belong to the same phase.
 This completes our argument that states related by a local unitary evolution belong to the same phase.

 The finiteness of the evolution time is very important in the above discussion.
-Here `finite' means the evolution time does not grow with system size and in the thermodynamic limit, phases remain separate under such evolutions.
+Here `finite' means the evolution time does not grow with system size, and in the thermodynamic limit, phases remain separate under such evolutions.
 On the other hand, if the system size under consideration is finite, there is a critical time limit above which phase separation could be destroyed.
 The time limit depends on the propagation speed of interactions in the Hamiltonian.

 Thus through the above discussion, we show that: Two gapped ground states, $|\Phi(0)\>$ and $|\Phi(1)\>$, belong to the same phase if and only if they are related by a local unitary evolution \Eqn{LUdef}.